-For the quarter ended December 31, 2012, the Company recorded a net loss of \$1.6 million or \$0.01 per share compared to a net loss of \$212.0 million or \$0.94 per share for the same period in 2011.
-The loss during the fourth quarter of December 31, 2012 was due to operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest revenue earned on cash and cash equivalents and short-term investments.
-The loss during the fourth quarter of 2011 was primarily due to the \$208.4 million impairment of previously capitalized exploration and evaluation assets as well as a \$0.7 million decrease in the carrying value of its investment in Wescan.
+For the quarter ended December 31, 2013, the Company recorded a net loss of \$1.1 million or \$0.00 per share compared to a net loss of \$1.6 million or \$0.01 per share for the same period in 2012.
+These losses were due to operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest revenue earned on cash and cash equivalents and short-term investments.

-The Company generated \$26 thousand in interest and other revenue during the fourth quarter of 2012 compared to \$55 thousand for the corresponding period in 2011 due to lower cash reserves during the quarter compared to the same period in 2011.
+The Company generated \$15 thousand in interest and other revenue during the fourth quarter of 2013 compared to \$26 thousand for the corresponding period in 2012 due to lower cash reserves during the quarter compared to the same period in 2012.

-Expenses incurred during the quarter ended December 31, 2012 were \$1.6 million compared to \$2.9 million for the same period in 2011.
-Expenses for the quarter ended December 31, 2012 decreased due to lower exploration and evaluation expenditures incurred by the Company during the quarter ended December 31, 2012 (\$0.7 million) compared to the quarter ended December 31, 2011 (\$1.9 million) due to the nature of work performed on the Project.
-Exploration and evaluation expenditures incurred during the quarter ended December 31, 2012 related to the continuation of the EIA process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
-Expenditures incurred during the quarter ended December 31, 2011 included geotechnical data gathering and analysis related to the Feasibility Technical Report, the continuation of the EIA process, as well as on-going care and maintenance of the Company's exploration and evaluation properties.
-Also contributing to the decrease in expenses incurred during the quarter ended December 31, 2012 compared to the same period in 2011were the reductions to the Company's personnel that took place earlier in 2012.
+Expenses incurred during the quarter ended December 31, 2013 were \$1.1 million compared to \$1.6 million for the same period in 2012.
+Expenses for the quarter ended December 31, 2013 decreased due to lower exploration and evaluation expenditures incurred by the Company during the quarter ended December 31, 2013 (\$0.2 million) compared to the quarter ended December 31, 2012 (\$0.7 million) as a result of the nature of work performed.
+Exploration and evaluation expenditures incurred during the quarter ended December 31, 2013 related to the continuation of the EIA process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
+During the quarter ended December 31, 2013 the Company also revised its environmental rehabilitation provision for the Fort à la Corne properties as a result of certain progressive reclamation work performed in the year.
+Also contributing to this decrease were cost reductions in 2013 such as eliminating warehouse leasing costs.

-In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2012 decreased by \$0.1 million to \$0.9 million, from \$1.0 million during the same period in 2011.
+In addition, administration, consulting and professional fees, and corporate development expenditures for the quarters ended December 31, 2013 and December 31, 2012 remained consistent at \$0.9 million.